rubocop/ruby-style-guide/README-ruRU.md

   # so it can slow the program down if done multiple times
   batman.fetch(:powers, get_batman_powers) # get_batman_powers is an expensive call

-  # good - blocks are lazy evaluated, so only triggered in case of KeyError exception
+  # хорошо - blocks are lazy evaluated, so only triggered in case of KeyError exception
   batman.fetch(:powers) { get_batman_powers }
   ```